 The answer is Yes.
-It’s easy to achieve a great-looking lawn with far less maintenance and time – using battery-powered lawn tools vs. gas-powered lawn equipment.
-With No gasoline, spark plugs, oil, or air filters to run lawn equipment, you plug a battery into the cordless tool and go!
+It’s easier to achieve a great-looking lawn using far less maintenance and time with battery-powered lawn tools vs. gas-powered lawn equipment.

 What Are Battery Yard Tools?